dade92/spring-example1/README.md

 It contains also a Jenkinsfile to allow continuous integration with jenkins, and a Dockerfile that can be used after the build stage to build a docker image.

+**HOW TO BUILD**

+You can build inside a docker container by typing: `docker compose -f docker-compose-build.yml up` or simply using maven locally

 **HOW TO RUN**

-Run using `docker-compose up` command.
+Run using `docker compose up` command.
 This will download from dockerhub the images and run everything.